MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionprofile_settings.md

-### GetSkipTelemetryInit function
+### GetTaskDispatcherDelegate function
-Gets if telemetry initialization should be skipped or not.

-**Returns**: If telemetry initialization should be skipped or not
+Get the TaskDispatcher delegate (if any) provided by the application.

+**Returns**: TaskDispatcher delegate to be used for executing asynchronous tasks

-### SetSkipTelemetryInit function
+### SetTaskDispatcherDelegate function
-Disables telemetry initialization.
-This method is not typically called by client applications, rather it is used by File SDK to prevent duplicate initialization
+Override default asynchonous task dispatching handling with client's own.

+Parameters:
+* **taskDispatcherDelegate**: Task dispatching callback interface implemented by client application

 ### SetNewFeaturesDisabled function
 Disables new features.